florawisp.com

 Some kids may have sensitivities to certain plants or pollen.
 Before starting your gardening adventures, check if your little helpers have any known allergies.
 Avoid planting high-allergen plants or those with strong scents, and teach kids to wash their hands after touching plants and soil.
 I always keep a little hand-washing station nearby with soap and water to make it easy and fun.

-What are some fun gardening activities for preschoolers?
+Q. What are some fun and safe gardening activities for preschoolers to enjoy?

-What plants are suitable to grow with kids?
+Q. Which beginner-friendly plants are best to grow with young kids?

 Final Thoughts